Yakifo/amqtt/docs/references/mqttclient.rst

 * ``auto_reconnect``: enable or disable auto-reconnect feature (defaults to ``True``).
 * ``reconnect_max_interval``: maximum interval (in seconds) to wait before two connection retries (defaults to ``10``).
 * ``reconnect_retries``: maximum number of connect retries (defaults to ``2``).
 Negative value will cause client to reconnect infinietly.
-Default QoS and default retain can also be overriden by adding a ``topics`` with may contain QoS and retain values for specific topics.
+Default QoS and default retain can also be overridden by adding a ``topics`` with may contain QoS and retain values for specific topics.
 See the following example:

 .. code-block:: python